 The world is constantly changing in extraordinary ways, and the aim of the Department of Anthropology is to research and teach toward a better understanding of the world; a world in which the articulation of local cultural forms and identities with global processes is increasingly complicated and consequential; one in which the relationships among all types of social groups, from individuals to governments to multi-national corporations, are evolving and taking new forms; one in which race, ethnicity, religion, gender, sexuality, and other aspects of cultural identity are forever shifting in form and significance; one in which the relationship of human beings to both the natural and constructed environment is at an increasingly critical stage.

 In approaching the world Anthropology builds on its historical strengths while at the same time it engages in new interdisciplinary initiatives.
-Each of the five subfields (or ”sub-disciplines”) of Anthropology offer valuable perspectives on the contemporary world by facilitating broad comparisons over time and space, in-depth cultural analysis and imaginative alternative visions.
+Each of the four subfields (or ”sub-disciplines”) of Anthropology offer valuable perspectives on the contemporary world by facilitating broad comparisons over time and space, in-depth cultural analysis and imaginative alternative visions.
 Archaeology and historical anthropology explore the human past, including the pasts of those who left no written record of their own, examining the cultural and ecological encounters that have given rise to the complex cultural mosaics and disparate social arrangements of the present.
 Like archaeology, biological anthropology is interested in major historical shifts, but the interests of this sub-discipline extend even further back in time, including human origins, biological and cultural evolution, and the genetic and behavioral ways in which humans and other primates transform and adapt to their environments.

 Each of the subfields has an applied dimension.
 Applied anthropology and activist anthropology, while differing somewhat in their philosophies, both employ anthropological knowledge in attempts to alleviate human problems such as poverty, disease and inequality in ethical and humane ways.
 The department has distinctive programs in Africa and the African Diaspora and the Mexican-American Borderlands.
 Other regional specializations include Texas, Mesoamerica, Latin America, the indigenous peoples of the Western hemisphere, U.S. public culture, South and Southeast Asia and the Middle East.